daydreams and nightmares with future star mabel

 Seeing this one perform in Brighton last weekend was a definite highlight of The Great Escape Festival.
-With her mum proudly watching from the back of the room, Mabel showed off her growing confidence and stole hearts left, right and centre.
+With her mom proudly watching from the back of the room, Mabel showed off her growing confidence and stole hearts before ending on a powerful cover...

 How were you feeling on stage?